 Using SOLIDWORKS Flow Simulation, I was able to virtually simulate each of these scenarios and see which mounting scenario was most appropriate for this type of cooling.

 The set up was pretty straight forward.
-Set up Materials (Plexiglass for shell, Aluminum for the base, and PCB for the boards), and Heat/Radiation sources on the LED blocks themselves.
+Set up Materials (Plexiglass for shell, Aluminum for the base, and Heat/Radiation sources on the LED blocks themselves.
 Then Clone the study and just change the direction of gravity to “rotate” the bulb for each study.
 I also added Global Goals to make sure the solver focused on the maximum temperature of the solid and fluid (air).

 More Googling led me to a Wikipedia page that shows the heat and radiation output of standard LEDs, called Luminous Efficacy.

 The bulb I am studying is a 60W equivalent which is an 11W LED.
 Here are the numbers I used:

 Heat (Conv+Cond) 80% = 11W * 0.8 :: 8.8W

 Radiation/Visible 20% = 11W * 0.2 :: 2.2W